 New ownership would've then concluded there was dire need to push re-set button and ban nudity outright...they totally agreed with vision: rid place of modest-spending countercultural elements -- including sweat lodge -- clear the way for attracting either more upscale, clothes-minded crowd or viable-culture challenged mainstream...either target group better suiting control-minded, button-downed druthers of Pneuma Foundation and setting proper tone for ensconcing outfit's world headquarters.

 as the naked truth" --Agnes Repplier

 If over-reaction was what actually caused drastic about-face, it's punishing the multitudes for trespasses of the few (again, assuming incident even DID occur and wasn't just product of management's Machiavellian imagination).
-Earlier manager team, daughters of former absentee owner, were likewise unfamiliar with basic c/o ethos and unable to elevate and fine-tune policy to reflect authentic mineral spring culture, though they did at least have a more live-and-let-live attitude.
+Earlier manager team, daughters of former absentee owner, were likewise unfamiliar with basic c/o ethos and unable to elevate and fine-tune policy to reflect authentic mineral spring culture, though they at least did have a more live-and-let-live attitude.

-...one focused with on-the-ball determination to gently, firmly enforce equitable policy, creating safe c/o environment...ending ridiculous sometime civil war between freebodies and bare-notters.
+...one focused with on-the-ball determination to gently, firmly enforce equitable policy, creating safe c/o environment...thus ending ridiculous sometime civil war between freebodies and bare-notters.
 Such hope was nurtured before realizing they seemed on same page as old manager in lack of appreciation and understanding -- if not indifference, fear, and outright moral condemnation -- of bohemian lifestyle and free-spirited ways of place's now-disenfranchised supporters.

 Nude, not Crude